 shipped out to the large high-street retailers.
 Melvin, Rufus and the

 flash housing are all copyright Satzuma LTD.

-Developing a product for your business isn’t a small undertaking… but it can be a very rewarding if you do it right!
+Developing a product for your business isn’t a small undertaking… but it can be very rewarding if you do it right!
 This post has been written to share useful experiences for creating a product.
-In order to create a product you will should consider certain key aspects of its design:
+In order to create a product, you should consider certain key aspects of its design.